Before you begin the actual certification process, there are a few steps you need to take.

 Once you have decided which program (BCCOP or COR) best matches the needs of your farm or business, you’ll need to choose a certification body (CB).
-Organic BC currently accredits or recommends accreditation for nine independent, non-profit CBs, all of which offer BCCOP certification and two of which additionally offer COR certification.
+Organic BC currently accredits or recommends accreditation for independent, non-profit CBs, all of which offer BCCOP certification and some of which additionally offer COR certification.
 Each organization’s services may also vary according to:

 Visit our certification body page for a complete list of all Organic BC certification bodies, including contact information, services offered, and a brief introduction to each of their unique histories, values, and services.Find a certification body